by Tim Gilmore, 8/11/2017

 Dale Carson was sheriff of Duval County for 28 years, from 1958 to 1986.
 The only other sheriff who came close to such a tenure was Sheriff Rex Sweat from 1932 to ’57.
 Carson died of “illness” in 2000.

 Ethel Jarrell, Beverly’s mother, died on February 25, 2015, at the age of 96, having lived for 55 years with no closure in her daughter’s case.

 Beverly’s husband James died three months before this writing.
 When Beverly disappeared in February 1960, he’d been working as a salesman for the janitorial supplies company All-Brite Sales for a little more than a year.
 He retired as vice president of All-Brite in 2002.
 He’d been married to Gerry Cochran, who survived him, for 53 years.

-Today, the Mayport flyover ramp soars across the expanded intersection of Mayport Road and Arlington Boulevard where Silver’s Bar used to be.
+Today, the Mayport flyover ramp soars across the expanded intersection of Mayport Road and Atlantic Boulevard where Silver’s Bar used to be.

 Coleman and Cody believed Emmett Spencer buried Beverly behind Silver’s Bar.
 “They might’a just paved right over her,” Cody says.
 “She might still be down there.”